HannaBella/Train-Scheduler/README.md

     - Frequency -- in minutes

   * Technology used to build this app:
+    - HTML5
+    - Bootstrap
+    - jQuery
-    - html, bootstrap, jquery, firebase database and moment Js.
+    - Firebase database and
+    - Moment.js

  ## Contributor Hanna Tefera